Adnanisme/Adnanisme/README.md

 ## 🚀 About Me

-I'm a multidisciplinary tech enthusiast passionate about building real-world systems and solving business problems with code and data.
-With a First Class BSc in Software Engineering and certifications from Meta, Google, Stanford, and the University of Michigan, I bridge the worlds of software development and data science seamlessly.
+I'm a curious and hands-on tech enthusiast who enjoys building real-world systems and using data to solve business problems.
+With a First Class degree in Software Engineering and certifications from Meta, Google, Stanford, and the University of Michigan, I work comfortably at the intersection of software development and data science.

-My experience spans government dashboards, educational platforms, internal enterprise systems, and analytics-driven decision-making.
-I’ve led development for live projects, contributed to national-scale tools, and published data-driven content.
+I've built and led projects ranging from government dashboards and educational platforms to internal enterprise tools and data-driven decision systems.
+Whether I’m coding backend systems, analyzing datasets, or simplifying workflows, I focus on delivering practical, high-impact solutions that make a difference.

 ---